-8 strategies to help you adapt to down turn economic circumstances without layoffs
+8 strategies to help you adapt to economic down turn without layoffs

 At the first sign of a southbound economy some companies rush into panic mode.
 They slash the staff and hope for the best.